rmosolgo/graphql-ruby/readme.md

 ## To do:

-- add testing examples
+- testing with JSON args
+- Make root calls plain ol' calls, on the root?
+- Make fields like calls with no args?
-- add owner info for debugging
+- improve debugging experience
 - How do you express failure?
 HTTP response? `errors` key?
 - Handle blank objects in nested calls (how? wait for spec)
 - Implement calls as arguments